Quirinus/MXLU_Documentation/README.md

 - on gs abbrev. - add note that gs number is automatically shown when you enter the game.
 - cc brc completition note text, make it part of the recipe and put it as a stat, in the middle and not inline?
 - remove deva king from quest ref (at all act/difficulty dragon eggs, so 6 places to change in total)
+- add note to SU page to hover over item to display graphic
+- add character pictures in athulua bow recipe, before character name? //reordered the list too
+- add trophy pictures to witch charm recipe
+- athulua tokens: "Using these 3 reagents and other listed in this table, and transmuting them with the appropriate character, you can get all the Tokens." put "transmuting them with the appropriate character" in underline or something, to make it stand out so people see it
+- rename anchors and links to renamed bosses terul/zorun tzin (don't do this if you don't check for links EVERYWHERE, otherwise I'll do it)